davidngatia/Blog/README.md

 ##Project setup instructions
     You can install this app by cloning the repository:git clone git@github.com:davidngatia/pitch.git cd blog/ atom . for those using atom or code . for those using visual studio.
+    Live link
+    You can find the live site here : https://git.heroku.com/carslounge.git

 ##Known Bugs
     There are no known bugs so far,everything is working.